-There are two ways to do it either we have a modern bill that we circulate widely, or we have a charter.
-But the way forward decided is to be decided by circulating a modern bill, a lot of consultation or the other issue is to come up with that we cannot discriminate.
-You can't say women will not get their rights, or a man will marry four times.
+There are two ways to do it: we have a modern bill that we circulate widely or a charter.
+But the way forward decided is to be decided by circulating a modern bill followed by consultation.
+You can't say women will not get their rights or a man will marry four times.

-So if once this bill is passed in the form of a charter, then would the violation be addressed by the court?
+If this Bill is passed, would any violation be addressed by the court?

-Any legal dispute will have to go to the

-courts and therefore, these civil rights would be decided by the court.
-Uniform civil code which is available across the board.
-How you frame the contours of it, how you formulate it is to be seen.
-Because we have institutions like Hindu undivided family, in Kerala, in parts of the northeast and there are genuine issues.
+Any legal dispute will have to go to the courts, and therefore, these civil rights would be decided by the court.
+Uniform civil code is available across the board.
+How you frame its contours and formulate it is to be seen.
+There are genuine issues because we have institutions like Hindu undivided family, others in Kerala, in parts of the northeast.

-So along with the code whether you will have civil courts or whether you will have special machinery to implement the charter is to be figured out.
+So along with the code, whether you will have civil courts or whether you will have special machinery to implement it is to be figured out.
 I think having a piece of machinery built within the act would be better.